How To Introduce Dogs Without Creating A Lifetime Grudge

 - Avoid high-stakes situations like mealtime or toys

-Call in Help If: Aggression escalates or doesn’t de-escalate with space and time.
+Call In Help If: Aggression escalates or doesn’t de-escalate with space and time.
 A certified dog trainer or behaviorist can safely guide you through reintroductions.

 2. Withdrawal: The “I’ll Be Over Here” Response